 What appeals to the viewers of your possible execution?
 Does the whole process of completing the word appeal to them?
 Is it interesting or entertaining to them?
 That is what you need to find out.

 The Buyer persona tells you what your customers’ interests are.
 With this information and the stage of the funnel they are in, you will be able to select the themes.
-For example, if your customer is at the top of the funnel, they are looking for information to understand their problem.
-While those at the bottom of the funnel are looking for details so they can make a decision.
+For example, if your customer is at the top of the funnel, they are seeking information to understand their problem.
+While those at the bottom of the funnel are looking for details, so they can decide.

 Now it is important to know what your brand territories are because the themes will be aligned with them.
 If your brand territory is wellness, the themes should revolve around healthy living, sports, etc. You should also group the themes by category and purpose (educate, convince, inspire, or entertain).

-This point is complemented by the keyword study.
+The keyword study complements this point.
 Here we outline and brainstorm possible themes and trends, and then analyze and complete them in the next step.

 Step 5: Research keywords and analyze themes

 What arguments will you use to defend yourself?
 What is the logic you will use to guess the word and not get hanged?
 It is the same with keywords and themes.